Have a look at the scrumptious food of Uttarakhand hidden in this land of natural beauty:

 3. Garhwal ka Fannah

-This heavenly dish is a staple of Mussoorie and is good enough to satiate both your eyes and stomach.
+This heavenly Uttarakhand food is a staple of Mussoorie and is good enough to satiate both your eyes and stomach.
 It happens to be one of those dishes that will simply leave you craving for more.
 Since it is so divine in its taste and aroma, Garhwal Ka Fannah has become a must food item in the menu card for every occasion that takes place in Uttarakhand.

 Phaanu is a dish which is famous mostly in the Garhwal region of Uttarakhand.
 It is rather complicated to prepare since it is made by mixing lentils of different varieties that are soaked in water overnight.
 It is a kind of soupy dish, served mostly wish rice.
 The unique flavour of Phaanu will definitely be a treat for your taste buds!